Dariya-Wakecap/frontend-task-1/README.md

 - You can use ContextAPI for managing the state and data logic.
 - You can use `useReducer` hook for actions and state updates.
 - You can fake-fetching data with `Promises` and `setTimeout` to show loaders for beautiful UI.
-- More strong type more error-free solution.
+- More strong types more bug-free solution.
-- More test coverage more error-free solution.
+- More test coverage more bug-free solution.

-Finally, we wish you all of Good Luck.
+<p align="center">Finally, we wish you all of Good Luck.</p>